AyushRV/VITY-JAVA-PROJECT/README.md

 ### What You'll Need

-Before we start, make sure you have these two things installed on your system:
+Before start, remember you have these two things installed on your system:

   - **Java Development Kit (JDK)**: Version 11 or higher.
   - **Oracle Database**: A running instance of Oracle DB.

-### Step 1: Get the Code
+### Step 1: Get the Code for Project

 Open your terminal and clone the repository: